-D. Possible modifications to NAC 513.370 and 513.390 The Division is seeking approval by the Commission to proceed with drafting new language for fencing standards and location rating.
+D. Possible modifications to NAC 513.370 and 513.390

+The Division is seeking approval by the Commission to proceed with drafting new language for fencing standards and location rating.
 Rob Ghiglieri

 Mr. Ghiglieri, introduced himself for the record.
 So what I'm going to do today is inform you guys that there is some language in NAC 513 which controls the AML Program that needs some updating.
-Start from fencing, current standards, breaking of location, and the timeframe of securing this.
+Start with fencing, current standards, ranking of location, and the timeframe of securing this.
 I'm going to go through them one by one.

-So NAC 513.260, Fence is defined as a meaning ascribed to it in Subsection 5 of NRS 207.200.
-NRS 207.200 is unlawful trespass upon land, warning against trespasser, Subsection 5, fence means a barrier is sufficient to maintain - to restrict a human ingress, including, but not limited to, a hedge, chain link fence, or wire net.
-The term does not include a barrier made of barb wire.
+So NAC 513.260, Fence is defined as having the meaning ascribed to it in Subsection 5 of NRS 207.200.
+NRS 207.200 is unlawful trespass upon land, warning against trespasser, Subsection 5, fence means a barrier which is sufficient to maintain - to restrict a human ingress, including, but not limited to, a hedge, chain link fence, or wire net.
+The term does not include a barrier made of barbed wire.

 What do we have using the AML Program?
-Barrier is usually made of barb wire.
+Barrier is usually made of barbed wire.
 This was included and changed in 2007.
 My guess is because of range fences throughout Nevada.
 They wanted that to stop, saying that these range fences are trespass fences.
 That's my own guess, I mean, I don't know if that's what it is, but we define our fence as in referring to this.
-So a possible solution, with reference to NRS 207.200 and then define a fence under R-NAC 513.260.
+So a possible solution, with reference to NRS 207.200 and then define a fence under our NAC 513.260.

-The next one 513.330, Breaking of the Location.
+The next one 513.330, Ranking of the Location.
 This goes through how we rate 1-5 for location.
-1 being minimal, at least five miles away from the occupied structure, government institute.
-5 being within 100 feet of an occupied structure or publicly maintained road.
+With 1 being minimal, at least five miles away from an occupied structure or road maintained by a government entity.
+With a 5 being within 100 feet of an occupied structure or publicly maintained road.

 The issue is nowhere that allows an Administrator or his/her representatives to adjust location ranking due to physical circumstances on site.
-So it may be a half hour away, but it's literally on top of a cliff that you can't access, or difficult access, it's only hiking only now, but it's still a mile away.
+So it may be a half hour away, but it's literally on top of a cliff that you can't access, or difficult access, it's only hiking accessible now, but it's still a mile away.

 Or the offset is ATV tracks right next to it, it's a highly used ATV route or obviously a high visitation site.
-So we can maybe subtract one when it's on top of a cliff, but you can't get to it, or add one to it when there is possible tracks, there's nowhere that actually allows us to do this.
+So we can maybe subtract one when it's on top of a cliff, but you can't get to it, or add one to it when there is possible tracks, there's nowhere in the regulations that actually allows us to do this.